 The process of converting an art (or anything) into an NFT is called minting.
 Understand that minting is like adding a special stamp that says, “It’s unique!”

-It is only after the minting process, the NFTs will be available on NFT marketplaces like Magic Eden and OpenSea.
+It is only after the minting process, that the NFTs will be available on NFT marketplaces like Magic Eden and OpenSea.

 For example, Bored Apes were minted for 0.08 ETH (on their official website) and then they were available on OpenSea.